akashjborah97/Covid-Protocol-Detection-System/README.md

 Step 15: Using OpenCV, it is detected if a person is present in the frame or not.
 It also allocates "id" to person and wait for him to come back to the frame if he leaves.

-Step 16: Using Centroid tracker in OpenCV, we can check if social distancing is maintained.
-It displays "Maintain Social Distancing" if the distance between the centroid is below the threshold value and "clear" if not.
+Step 16: Using Centroid tracker, we can check if social distancing is maintained or not.
+It also uses non-max suppression to tackle over-lapping bounding boxes by specifying a overlapping threshold.
+It displays "Maintain Social Distancing" if the distance between the centroids is below the threshold value and "clear" if not.

 Step 17: The stream of images are written to a file which are processed to make a live video.